 Do root canals hurt?

 There is a popular myth that the root canal procedure is very painful.
 The pain patients typically associate with the root canal procedure commonly stems from the inflamed and infected tooth pulp.
 Patients feel relief from painful symptoms after their root canal treatment.
-For patients with dental anxiety, Apex Dental offers sedation dentistry to help them feel totally calm while receiving their root canal.
+For patients with dental anxiety, our dental care team will work with you on an individual basis to help you feel comfortable and relaxed while receiving your root canal.